netobserv/netobserv.github.io/content/posts/2026-02-20-subnet-labels/index.md

 ```

 {#admon title="Info"}
-In FlowMetrics, when there are several filters for the same key, those filters are OR'ed, ie. the match is satisfied if one at least is satisfied.
+In FlowMetrics, when there are several filters for the same key, those filters are OR'ed, i.e. the match is satisfied if at least one is satisfied.
 Filters on different keys are AND'ed.
 {/}

 In Prometheus, you can query them with the following `promQL`: